High-definition television in the United Kingdom: Freesat

 Freesat launched on 6 May 2008.
-It provides a subscription-free alternative to Sky and includes support for HD with a selection of HD channels available via a Freesat HD box.
+It provides a subscription-free alternative to Sky, and includes support for HD with a selection of HD channels available via a Freesat HD box.

-Freesat is a not-for-profit company formed by the BBC and ITV, marketing itself as being completely free from subscription charges or contracts, although viewers of course are still obliged to pay the television licence, and must purchase a suitable satellite receiver and have a satellite dish installed (if they do not already have one) to receive the service.
+Freesat is a not-for-profit company formed by the BBC and ITV, marketing itself as being completely free from subscription charges or contracts, although viewers are still obliged to pay the television licence, and must purchase a suitable satellite receiver and have a satellite dish installed (if they do not already have one) to receive the service.
 Freesat receivers are available in both standard definition and high definition versions.
 HD channels are available only when the satellite receiver is capable of supporting it.

 Free-to-air

-BBC One HD, BBC Two HD, BBC Four HD, CBBC HD, CBeebies HD, BBC News HD, Channel 4 HD, ITV 1 HD, ITV 2 HD, ITV 3 HD, ITV 4 HD, STV HD, UTV HD, Smithsonian HD, and NHK World HD are available unencrypted and without subscription on digital satellite, and may be received by anybody with suitable equipment – a high-definition satellite receiver and a satellite dish.
+BBC One HD, BBC Two HD, BBC Four HD, CBBC HD, CBeebies HD, BBC News HD, Channel 4 HD, ITV1 HD, ITV2 HD, ITV3 HD, ITV4 HD, STV HD, UTV HD, Smithsonian HD, and NHK World HD are available unencrypted and without subscription on digital satellite, and may be received by anybody with suitable equipment – a high-definition satellite receiver and a satellite dish.
 Channel 4 HD was pulled from Freesat on 22 February 2018 along with its ALL4 on demand service.
 These are still available on Freeview however.